benhsz/parless/README.md

-# Parsvelte
+# Parless
-Parsvelte is a DrRacket plugin that implements Adaptive Code Visualization, first loosely described in this [blog post](https://benhsz.github.io/my-answer-to-the-parenthesis-problem/).
+Parless is a DrRacket plugin that implements Adaptive Code Visualization, first loosely described in this [blog post](https://benhsz.github.io/my-answer-to-the-parenthesis-problem/).

 The goal is to improve the user experience of Lisp-like programming languages, such as Racket, Scheme, Common Lisp, etc.